Fabiancrg/caelum-weatherstation/README.md

 ## Project Description

 This project implements a battery-powered environmental monitoring device using ESP32-C6/H2 with Zigbee connectivity.
-The device features a simplified 2-endpoint design focused on essential weather station functionality, optimized for low-power operation with deep sleep support.
+The device features a 3-endpoint design with remote sleep configuration, optimized for low-power operation with deep sleep support and extended wake time during network join.

 This project is based on the examples provided in the ESP Zigbee SDK: